Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 inactivity timer is implemented by the end-device to flush the context in-case it receives nothing from the SCHC gateway over an extended period of time.
 The RECOMMENDED value is 12 hours for both Class B and Class C end-devices.

-## Multicast

-LoRaWAN technology supports multicast for downlink communications: a packet send over LoRaWAN radio link can be received by several devices.
-It can be usefull, for example, in case of large binary transfer like firmware upgrade over the air.
-As IPv6 is also a multicast technology this feature MAY be used to address a group of devices.
-For those multicasts communications the SCHC No-ACK mode is used, it the respnsability to the upper layer to ensure data integrity, if required.

-This feature is optionnal and MAY not be implemented by SCHC gateways.

-Profile parameters are:

-- RuleID: RECOMMENDED value is 23 (8-bit rule size).
-- DTag: Size is 0 bit, not used.
-- RCS calculation algorithm: CRC32 using 0xEDB88320 (i.e. the reverse
-  representation of the polynomial used e.g. in the Ethernet standard [RFC3385]) as suggested in {{I-D.ietf-lpwan-ipv6-static-context-hc}}.
-- Inactivity timer: The default RECOMMENDED duration is 12 hours.
-This value is mainly driven by application requirements and MAY be changed by the application.
-- FCN: The FCN field is encoded on N = 1 bits, as recommended in
-  {{I-D.ietf-lpwan-ipv6-static-context-hc}}.

-IPv6 multicast addresses must be defined as per [RFC4291].
-LoRaWAN multicast group definition in a network server and the relation between those groups and IPv6 groupID are out of scope of this document.

-Note: LoRa Alliance defined  {{lora-alliance-remote-multicast-set}} as RECOMMENDED way to setup multicast groups on devices and create a synchronized reception window.

 # Security considerations